 Structure of the programme

-No lectures were delivered in the live four-day event.
+No lectures were delivered in the live three-day event.
 All 18 lectures were prerecorded into a professionally produced video, including animation of the slide decks.
 This recorded content had to be viewed before the live event and attendees also had access to the content up to the day after they wrote their exam.

 Having worked through the recorded lectures, participants were encouraged to bring questions and discussion points to the live event.